Portland (Vic.)

 Residential development activity is lower than average in Portland according to AreaSearch's national comparison of local real estate markets

-The supply of dwellings appears to be meeting or surpassing demand, potentially offering greater buyer choice and supporting population growth above projections.
-The average construction cost value of new homes being built is around $454,000, suggesting developers are focusing on the premium market with high-end developments.
+This indicates that supply is meeting or exceeding demand, providing more buyer choices while supporting potential population growth above projections.
+The average construction cost value of new homes is $454,000, suggesting developers focus on the premium market with high-end developments.

-In this financial year alone, there have been approximately $8.4 million in commercial approvals, indicating the area's primarily residential nature.
-New building activity shows 81% standalone homes and 19% medium and high-density housing, preserving Portland's low density nature and attracting space-seeking buyers with detached housing options.
-With around 338 people per approval, Portland reflects a low density area.
-According to the latest AreaSearch quarterly estimate, Portland is projected to add approximately 766 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+In FY-26, there have been $8.4 million in commercial approvals, reflecting Portland's primarily residential nature.
+New building activity shows 81% standalone homes and 19% medium to high-density housing, preserving the area's low density character by attracting space-seeking buyers.
+With around 338 people per approval, Portland is a low-density area.
+According to AreaSearch's latest quarterly estimate, Portland is projected to add 758 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development